RepubIique/rxjs-snake/README.md

 IMPORTANT: Use live-server extension from VScode to load in CDN elements

-Next Update:
-Trying to get it to run on heroku server.
-Code can be found on the branch
+Heroku deployment can be found here -> https://rxjs-mysnake.herokuapp.com/